mcds-cmu/11634/s25/syllabus/index.md

 - Requirements Document: 10%
 - Design Document: 5%
 - Plan Document: 5%
-- Draft Report: 5%
+- Presentation Peer Review: 5%
-- Final Report: 15%
+- Final Report: 20%
-- Spring Final Presentation: 15%
+- Spring Final Presentation: 20%
 - Personal Learning Objectives: 5%
-- Individual Check-in Surveys: 5%
-- Participation: 5%

 Deliverables will be assigned a team grade, and it is essential that all members of a team make efforts to collaborate effectively.
 Above or below-average individual work may put individual grades ahead or below the group grade only by a small margin.
 We expect everyone not to isolate themselves and make a good faith effort on a regular basis to coordinate/engage with their teammates, share their insights, and make sure everyone can contribute.
 Individuals will be assigned project grades based on the team grade and peer evaluations.